 This program is offered to researchers in the following countries

-ASIA (including Middle East countries)
+ASIA (including the Middle East)

-EUROPE (specified countries)
+NIS countries (specified countries)

 Azerbaijan, Armenia, Uzbekistan, Kazakhstan, Kyrgyz, Georgia, Tajikistan, Turkmenistan

-JSPS also treats Taiwan and Palestine in this manner.
+JSPS also treats Palestine in this manner.